scroll-tech/scroll-sc-tools/README.md

 $ RUST_MIN_STACK=16777216 cargo run --release -- generate-verifier
 ```

 Note: The above step requires very large amounts of computation and memory (~200 GB).
+It took about 4 minutes on AWS c7a.24xlarge.

 ## Compute Digests